John Gallas Poetry

 The Maker's Top Ten

-6. Busy co-editing, with Vaughan Rapatahana, a volume of Aotearoa/NZ ex-pat, 'otherwheres' poets/poetry to be called 'Te Pūrere'/'The Exodus'.
-We have a final collection, with thanks to the many expat Aotearoa/NZ poets who have responded, and are juggling up an Introduction.
-Permissions and biogs now sorted.
+8. Have all but completed, with Vaughan Rapatahana, a volume of Aotearoa/NZ ex-pat, 'otherwheres' poets/poetry to be called 'Te Pūrere'/'The Exodus'.
+Many thanks to all (57) the expat Aotearoa/NZ poets who have contributed.

 10. Work in Progress: